eliotcochrane/eliotcochrane.github.io/_posts/2023-09-29-preseason-prep.md

 layout: post
 title: "PRESEASON: Fitness"
 author: "Eliot Cochrane"
-categories: off-season
+categories: off-season,fitness
 tags: [Ski,Preseason,Fitness,Running,Motivation,Exercise,Off-season,Preseason Fitness,Skiing Preparation,Winter Sports,Skiing Technique,Strength Training,Flexibility Exercises,Endurance Training,Recovery Methods,Stay Motivated,Setting Goals,Variety in Exercise,Visualization,Health Benefits,Skiing Performance,Snow Sports,Winter Fitness]
 image: running-shoes-1.jpeg
 ---

 ## <center>Preseason</center>

 As the season draws closer, we'll look into the best things you can do to make your winter more enjoyable and safer too.
-These will range from things you can do for your fitness and mental preparation or also gear oriented changes that you can make before the season starts.
-Be sure to give each a good read and make a decision of what is best for you.
+These will range from things you can do for your fitness, mental preparation, and gear oriented changes that you can make before the season starts.
+Be sure to give each a good read and make a decision of what is best for you to make your winter in Japan fun and safe.

 ***